Key takeaways

 Eli Lilly’s Zepbound savings program

 Eli Lilly, the manufacturer of Zepbound (tirzepatide), offers a manufacturer savings card designed to reduce what patients pay at the pharmacy.
-The program is intended for patients who have commercial insurance and whose plan covers Zepbound.
+The current program includes one path for eligible patients with commercial coverage and a separate path for eligible patients with commercial insurance whose plan does not cover Zepbound.

 Why manufacturers offer savings cards